resashkin/keklist_flutter/README.md

 - Stack

 # What
-Keklist is app for collection minds of any types.
+keklist is app for collection minds of any types.
 It could be emotion, mind, something fun, spark, inspiration, achievement and even kek or lol.

-The main idea of Keklist to provide easy-to-use collector of minds at the moment and analyze in the future.
+The main idea of keklist to provide easy-to-use collector of minds at the moment and analyze in the future.

 Way of providing of mind it is simple - you need to have only Text and Emoji.

-# Why is Keklist exist?
+# Why is keklist exist?
 Time is most important thing that we have in our lives because it's limited.
 I was woundering how can I track importance of each day.

 The first thing that comes to mind is writing a diary for it.
 This way has a lot of problems.
 Main is if you do it by hand with paper and pen - it's not convenient.
 There are also lack of security, privacy and other problems that paper has.